HADAS496/comics-and-Reaganomics-/about.md

 caption="The main gate to Auschwitz I, the original camp, bearing the infamous wrought-iron sign “Arbeit macht frei” (“works sets you free”)" image-path="scrollstory\images\for my project\auschwitz.png"
 %}

-<p style="clear:both"></p>
-In the late 2000s, I plunged deeper into this dark universe, playing the Arkham trilogy video games, where Arkham Asylum was in the geographical focus of the game.
-The very mention of Arkham Asylum, for me, conjured a haunting comparison; those gates, emblazoned with the name “Arkham Asylum,” echo the chilling inscription “arbeit macht frei” from Auschwitz—a reminder of the nature of such places.
-Their promise of liberation is but a deadly joke.

 Thus, when I learned that the very word of Asylum as, rather than hopeless prison that masks itself as psychiatric guard, meant to convey a place of hope and shelter, I was confused.
 Arkham Asylum, with its haunting corridors, is not just a backdrop for the caped crusader's adventures; I realized it embodies a profound commentary on mental health, societal fears, and the stigmas that have persisted throughout American history.